Cabinet of Nigeria: Responsibilities and power

+The FEC also assists the President in carrying out the country's domestic and foreign policy as determined by the President.

 Relationship to civil service

 The ministries and parastatals are staffed by career civil servants.
 Each is headed by a Permanent Secretary, a senior civil servant appointed by the Head of the Civil Service.
 The Permanent Secretary is accountable to a Minister, who sits in the Cabinet and reports to the President.
 The Minister is appointed by the President subject to approval by the Senate and is responsible for policy, also while the Permanent Secretary is responsible for implementation of policy.

 Confirmation Process

 The heads of the executive ministries are nominated by the President and then presented to the Senate.
-Section 147 (6) gives the Senate 21 days to complete the screening for confirmation or rejection by a simple majority.
+Section 147 (6) of the Nigerian constitution gives the Senate 21 days to complete the screening for confirmation or rejection by a simple majority.
 According to Section 147 (5) of the constitution the only qualification for one to be appointed as Minister is that the person must be “qualified for election into the House of Representatives”.
 If approved, they receive their commission scroll, are sworn in and then begin their duties.

 Salary

 The heads of the executive departments and most other senior federal officers at cabinet or sub-cabinet level receive their salary under a fixed pay plan as reviewed by the Revenue Mobilisation Allocation and Fiscal Commission (RMAFC).
 The annual basic salary of a substantive minister is ₦2,026,400 (₦168,866:66 per month).

+Structure

+The Federal Executive Council (FEC) Chambers are housed at the Aso Rock Presidential Villa in Abuja.

+Cabinet Affairs Office

+The Cabinet Affairs Office (CAO), in the Office of the Secretary to the Government of the Federation (OSGF), has the responsibility for providing administrative and technical support to (the Federal Executive Council as well as the other two statutory Councils of the nation, the Council of State and the Nigeria Police Council.

 Ministers and Ministers of State

-By convention, there must be at least one Cabinet member from each of the 36 states in Nigeria, although there are only 28 ministries and at times the President takes direct control of a key ministry such as Petroleum Resources.
+According to the Nigerian Constitution, there must be at least one Cabinet member from each of the 36 states in Nigeria, the number of ministries is a factor of the president's discretion and at times the President takes direct control of a key ministry such as Petroleum Resources.
 To ensure representation from each state, a Minister is often assisted by one or more Ministers of State.